JetBrains/teamcity-documentation/topics/how-to.md

 This is not possible.

-Each TeamCity server (Professional and Enterprise) allows using 3 or more agents bound to the server without any agent licenses.In case of the Professional server, by default 3 agents are bound to the server instance: users do not pay for these agents, there is no license key for them.In case of the Enterprise server, the number of agents depends on your package and the agents are bound to the server license key.
+Each TeamCity server (Professional and Enterprise) allows using 3 or more agents bound to the server without any agent licenses.In case of the Professional server, by default 3 agents are bound to the server instance: users do not pay for these agents, there is no license key for them.
+In case of the Enterprise server, the number of agents depends on your package and the agents are bound to the server license key.

 So, the agents bound to the server cannot be transferred to another server.